-If the fit is right and agreement is reached, Diagnosis is the critical first post-contracting step.
-This requires extensive research and assessment, and we survey or interview those involved to collect appropriate data about the situation.
-The Diagnosis results in useful Feedback for the client, and a solid basis for the decision for any subsequent action.
+Once a decision to proceed is reached, Diagnosis is the critical first post-contracting step.
+This requires extensive research and assessment, and we survey or interview those involved to collect essential data about the situation.
+The result is valuable Feedback for the client, and a solid basis for any subsequent action.

 You ultimately decide the most appropriate course of action, with our support, because you’re the expert in your own situation.

 Once the appropriate Intervention or Training has been delivered, there is post-assessment and evaluation, with further Follow-up and Closure.

 Fifth House Group offers an holistic approach that incorporates personal, interpersonal, group, and system dynamics.